 Halloween has changed.
 There’s no denying it.
 In 1980s Ireland, it was a simple affair.
-On October 31st you played a few festive games in your kitchen, you dressed up in something; anything really – I have a vague memory of my friend being dressed up in a two-piece suit, a bad wig and a sticker that said ‘Mary Robinson’ – and off you went house-to-house with a plastic bag.
+On October 31st you played a few festive games in your kitchen, you dressed up in something; anything really – I have a vague memory of my friend being kitted out in a two-piece suit, a bad wig and a sticker that said ‘Mary Robinson’ – and off you went house-to-house with a plastic bag.

 We didn’t decorate our homes.
 The local pub may have lit some tealights and put fake cobwebs around the fireplace but other than that, Halloween decorations didn’t really exist.
 Unless Mary Fitzgerald showed you how to fashion some class of spider out of a toilet roll insert, felt and pipe-cleaners, your house would remain decoration-free until the second week of December when homes all over the country were adorned with cheap trees and expanding, accordion-style tinsel that stretched diagonally across the ceiling.